ohduran/cookiecutter-react-django/CONTRIBUTING.md

 Submit all changes directly to the master branch.
 It's just easier for everyone.

+### Dependency Upgrades

+If you noticed that any library dependency is outdated, we encourage you to submit a PR with the necessary changes.
+It's one of team's priority to always run on the latest version possible of third party libraries.

 ## License

 By contributing to Cookiecutter React Django, you agree that your contributions will be licensed under its [License](https://github.com/ohduran/cookiecutter-react-django/blob/master/LICENSE).